njanirudh/HBRS-AST-Project-WS18/README.md

     the sendor gets more complex, data can be stored and transfered as JSON to improve portablity and easy serializing and deserializing.

+## Features to be added :
+- [ ] Changing datastructure into JSON
+- [ ] Adding exception handling throughout the code base
+- [ ] Adding logging for the code base